microsoft/wpa/.github/analyst_guide_data_validation.md

 # Data validation

 This section covers the topic of **how to validate Workplace Analytics data**.
-Before you can apply any functions to your data set and can start looking for new insights, it is essential to perform data validation regardless of whether you are only attempting to explore the data, establish a baseline, or perform advanced analytics.
+Before you apply any functions to your data set and can start looking for new insights, it is recommended that you perform data validation.
+This best practice is applicable regardless of whether your aim is to explore the data, to establish a baseline, or to perform advanced analytics.

 ## Why validate?